19 Best Souvenirs from Canada to Remember Your Trip By

 Found at archaeological sites, Inukshuk are stone landmarks that are made to look like a person!

 These structures are used by the Inuit and other communities to help navigate.
-As a symbol of human connection through Canada, they make awesome souvenirs from Canada to bring home to remind you of the indigenous communities.
+As a symbol of human connection through Canada, they make awesome souvenirs to bring home to remind you of the indigenous communities.

-Obviously you won’t be able to cart home one of these original structures, but seek out small replicas of them.
-Small souvenirs can have grand meaning.
-If you want some souvenirs of Canada that really mean something, these are a great shout.
+Obviously you won’t be able to cart home one of these original structures, but seek out small replicas of them to carry on the meaning.

 7. Canadian Ice Wine